-The Montessori curriculum has 5 major arenas in which students will learn and experience lessons
+The Montessori curriculum has various major arenas in which students will learn and experience lessons

 Practical Life In the Montessori philosophy, independence is valued, and it’s important for children to practice daily practical skills (caring for the classroom, caring for themselves and grace and courtesy) that are useful not only in the classroom but outside of the classroom as well.
 That is the focus of the practical life skills area of the classroom.

 Younger children will learn how to roll and unroll mats, the proper way to handle the classroom material, pouring, spooning, transferring and tonging.
 You may see child-sized brooms and feather dusters so that children can practice cleaning up the classroom.
 There are also various types of dressing frames… button frame, buckle frame, snap frame and shoe lace frame.
 Also included is cutting vegetables and fruits.